-Project Name Target Area Project Description Gray Street Orcutt CDBG funds will be used to rehabilitate transitional housing for foster youth and former foster youth.
-Five Transitional units total, housing 9 young adults who are in a program to become independent.
-Various renovations to Housing Project detiorating buildings.
-Isla Vista Isla Vista The project scope will include: design and construction of a commercial kitchen, upgrades to existing Community Center restroom facilities, replacement of all interior finishes (paint, flooring etc.), upgrades to address ADA compliance issues, installation of additional windows and doors, and installation of audio-visual equipment Calle Real Sidewalk Santa Construct an ADA accessible sidewalk on the north side of Calle Real between Camino Del Remedio and Phase II Barbara County Dump Road.
+Project Name Target Area Project Description Approved Funding Gray Street Orcutt CDBG funds will be used to rehabilitate transitional housing for foster youth and former foster youth. \$200,000 Transitional Five units total, housing 9 young adults who are in a program to become independent.
+Various Housing Project renovations to detiorating buildings.
+Calle Real Sidewalk Santa Construct an ADA accessible sidewalk on the north side of Calle Real between Camino Del Remedio and \$134,151 Phase II Barbara County Dump Road.
 The sidewalk will be approximately 1,400 feet in length and 5 feet wide.
 ADA accessible curb ramps will be constructed at all roadway crossings.
-Benefits 1095 low-mod income Senior Housing South County The project entails the fabrication and installation of approximately 182 feet of steel railing.
-The safety Emergency Railings railings will provide needed assistance to the evacuation site.
-Service Center ADA Santa Ynez, ADA ramp to the building and rehab of bathrooms to make them ADA Accessible.
-Rehab lighting, windows & Energy Efficiency Solvang, in applicants offices where services are carried out.
-Improvements Buellton Self-Employment South County SET is a 14-week, comprehensive training program that teaches clients (mostly low-income women) how to Training Program complete a business plan and start, formalize or expand a small business.
+Benefits 1095 low-mod income St. Vincent's Senior South County The project entails the fabrication and installation of approximately 182 feet of steel railing.
+The safety \$30,000 Housing railings will provide needed assistance to the evacuation site.
+Emergency Railings Santa Ynez Valley Santa Ynez, ADA ramp to the building and rehab of bathrooms to make them ADA Accessible.
+Rehab lighting, \$166,359 Service Center ADA Solvang, windows in applicants offices where services are carried out. & Energy Efficiency Buellton Improvements Self-Employment South County SET is a 14-week, comprehensive training program that teaches clients (mostly low-income women) how \$50,000 Training Program to complete a business plan and start, formalize or expand a small business.
 The course is held twice annually and covers relevant business topics such as feasibility, marketing, finances and operations.

-The following projects are being recommended to Lompoc City Council in March 2015.
-Please note that the projects included below are not guaranteed funding as the recommendations are subject to review and approval by City Council.
-The total funding recommendation for the following projects is \$316,850.
+The following projects were approved by Lompoc City Council in March 2015.
+The total CDBG funding for the following projects is \$316,850.